The Ultimate Guide To Community Management

 Aside from the many community-building platforms we talked about earlier, here’s a short list of other handy tools to add to your system so you can create the best experience possible:

-• Hootsuite – Tons of social media marketing tools and analytics platforms can help you in your marketing efforts for your community.
+• Hootsuite — Tons of social media marketing tools and analytics platforms can help you in your marketing efforts for your community.
 But one of the leaders in the industry is Hootsuite.
-This platform helps you schedule content, monitor analytics, respond to comments, and share posts through all of your social platforms – all in one place.
-It’s a simple way to keep track of your audience, other brands, and how your community marketing is performing.
+This platform helps you schedule content, monitor analytics, respond to comments, and share posts through all of your social platforms.
+It’s a convenient way to see how your community-driven content performs alongside broader social activity.

 • Notion — Notion is a great way to keep your own behind-the-scenes work and schedules organized for free.
 It allows you to write documents, spreadsheets, and trackers, share certain pages with your community members to collaborate, and keep it all organized in one place.
 While it’s similar to Google Drive, Notion is more focused on organization, and collaboration and has intense customizing opportunities.